timbodv/timbodv.github.io/Packaging/MicrosoftVisualCRedistributablePackage.md

 4. a file called `MicrosoftVCRedist_1.0.0.0.exe` should be created

 ## License
 *N.B.
-For the package bundle not the redistributables themselves*
+This license applies to the package bundle, not to the redistributables themselves*

 ````
 This is free and unencumbered software released into the public domain.